yguitton/training-material/topics/statistics/tutorials/genomic-llm-sequence-generation/tutorial.md

 > <question-title></question-title>
 >
-> 1. How many significant similarity have been found?
+> 1. How many significant similarities have been found?
-> 2. Have we generate new sequence?
+> 2. Have we generated new sequence?
 >
 > > <solution-title></solution-title>
 > >